Totally Rad: Plot

 Jake (John in the Japanese version) is hired as an apprentice magician by Zebediah Pong (simply referred to as Pong in the Japanese version).
 He is training when some strange people attack and kidnap his girlfriend, Allison (Yuu in the Japanese version).
 Jake goes on a quest to find out where they came from and why they wanted Allison.
 Afterwards, Jake discovers Allison's kidnapping was a feint to force Allison's father, a renowned scientist, out of hiding.
 Jake must not only save Allison's father, but ultimately battle an evil king who plans to lead a subterranean army in a battle against the people of Jake's world.

 The Japanese and North American versions of the game are mostly the same, except for the characters.
-In the original 'Magic John', the main characters are two preadolescent, Japanese-style cartoon friends.
-In 'Totally Rad', they are redesigned into becoming two Californian adolescents who talk in "surfer" lingo from the 1980s.
+In the original Magic John, the main characters are two preadolescent, Japanese-style cartoon friends.
+In Totally Rad, they are redesigned into becoming two Californian teens who talk in contemporary "surfer" lingo.

+Magic John has unlimited continues.
+The player can run out of lives any number of times, and the only way to get a Game Over is by selecting No on the Continue screen.

+In Totally Rad however, the player is limited to three continues -- the fourth time they run out of lives, it cuts straight to the Game Over screen and music.